Chart Color Schemes

 AreaSearch assessment of residential development activity positions Chipping Norton - Moorebank among the top 25% of areas assessed nationwide

-Recent construction in the area comprises approximately 34.0% detached dwellings and 66.0% townhouses or apartments.
-This shift towards higher-density living creates more affordable entry points, appealing to downsizers, investors, and first-home buyers.
-This is a notable change from the current housing mix, which is predominantly houses (82.0%).
-With around 109 people per dwelling approval, Chipping Norton - Moorebank exhibits characteristics of a growth area.
-By 2041, the area is projected to grow by approximately 3,693 residents.
-If development rates remain constant, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.
+With around 109 people per dwelling approval, Chipping Norton - Moorebank exhibits growth area characteristics.
+According to AreaSearch's latest quarterly estimate, the region is projected to grow by 3,693 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, creating favourable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development